The Boyd House is open to the public from 10 AM – 2 PM, Monday through Friday.

 The replanting of longleaf pines [pinus palustris] is ongoing, while invasive vines and trees are being removed.
 Weymouth is the Gateway to the oldest virgin longleaf pine forest in the world.
 It is now under the management of “Weymouth Woods Nature Preserve” – a gift to the state from the Boyd family.

-The 1914 stable and dog kennels are also being conserved, so horses are once again part of our landscape.
+There are plans, via Weymouth Equestrians, to restore 1914 stable and dog kennels, so horses will once again be a part of our landscape.

 The property has been listed on the National Register of Historic Places since 1979.